TrueWinter/nodeupload/README.md

   > Why does it only say ready for production here now even though NodeUpload is in version 4.0.0?

-  Decided not to use v0.x.x as the version numbers as NodeUpload was probably production ready with a few changes to the code.
+  Decided not to use v0.x.x as the development version numbers as NodeUpload was probably production ready with a few changes to the code.
 Other reason: I don't actually know why I did it like this... ¯\\\_(ツ)\_/¯

   > Console full of errors...
 How do I get this working?